aras-p/UnityGaussianSplatting/readme.md

 ## Usage

-- Within Unity, there's a `Scene.unity` that has a `GaussianSplatRenderer` script attached to it.
+- Within Unity (2022.3), there's a `Scene.unity` that has a `GaussianSplatRenderer` script attached to it.
 - You need to point it to a "model" directory (the paper [github page](https://github.com/graphdeco-inria/gaussian-splatting) has a "pre-trained models" link to some).
 The model directory is expected to contain `cameras.json` and
   `point_cloud/iteration_7000/point_cloud.ply` inside of it.
 - Press play.